TerriaJS/natmap-catalog-v8/saas-about-pages/about.md

 In order to give you a better experience, we use a URL shortening service provided by a third party.
 That service may also track the clicks and referrers (sharers) of NationalMap.

-No attempt will be made to identify users due to their browsing activities on this website, except in the unlikely event of an investigation, for example, where a law enforcement agency may exercise a warrant or subpoena.
+No attempt will be made to identify users due to their browsing activities on this website, except in the event of an investigation, for example, where a law enforcement agency may exercise a warrant or subpoena.
 The information we collect from your browsing of this website will only be disclosed to a third party if it is required or authorised by law.

 ## Cookies